henishshah18/youtube_playlist/README.md

 **2. Data Modelling:**
 - Unsupervised Content Based Recommendation Algorithm is used in this project.
 - The two main features used for modelling are 'video_title' and 'video_tags'.
-As both these features contain only keywords, the use of traditional method of Tf-idf vectorisation is futile.
+As both these features contain only keywords, the use of traditional method of Tf-idf vectorization is futile.
 - Thus, the method of 'Document Frequency Vectorization' was implemented from scratch in order to find top videos that are most similar to previously watched videos by the user.

 **3. Playlist Creation:**